Sinusitis in Children

 - Frontal sinus.
 Located in the area of the forehead.
 This sinus does not develop until around age 7.

 - Sphenoid sinus.
 Located deep behind the nose.
-This sinus does not develop until the teenage years.
+This sinus does not develop until the teen years.

 What causes sinusitis in a child?

-When the sinuses are blocked with discharge, bacteria may begin to grow.
+When the sinuses are blocked with discharge, bacteria may start to grow.
 This leads to a sinus infection or sinusitis.

 The most common bacteria that cause acute sinusitis include: